cloudqubes/ootc-documentation/source/adminguide/storage.rst

    The new volume appears in the list of volumes with the state “Allocated.”
-The volume data is stored in OOTC, but the volume is not yet ready for use
+The volume data is stored in OOTC, but the volume is not yet ready for use.

 #.
 To start using the volume, continue to Attaching a Volume